FudaWiki/fudawiki-files/hanafuda/games/echobo.md

 A **pen and paper or notepad** to keep track of the chosen months of each passing round may be useful.

 ## Ground Rules
-Before play begins, the group should agree on the *bet size*, which is the fixed amount a player could bet on one card.
+Before play begins, the group should agree on the *bet size*, which is the fixed amount of chips a player could bet on one card.

 Also, the group should agree on the *maximum number of cards a player can place a bet* during one round.
 In Tehonbiki, **4 cards** is the maximum, so it is safe to adopt this number as well.